Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 #include <cpp-sort/probes/rem.h>
 ```

-Computes the minimum number of elements that must be removed from *X* to obtain a sorted subsequence, which corresponds to *n* minus the size of the [longest increasing subsequence](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) of *X* (strictly speaking, the longest *non-decreasing* subsequence is used).
+Computes the minimum number of elements that must be removed from *X* to obtain a sorted subsequence, which corresponds to *n* minus the size of the [longest non-decreasing subsequence](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) of *X* (strictly speaking, the longest *non-decreasing* subsequence is used).
 Its worst case returns *n* - 1 when *X* is sorted in reverse order.

 | Complexity  | Memory      | Iterators     |
 | ----------- | ----------- | ------------- |